JasonPKnoll/fido_bot/README.md

 * anytime someone types `that` in a sentence all of their 🌽  is removed from their name
 * typing `spread` in a sentence causes 🌽  to be put on 5 random members names
 * typing `🌽 removeall` in a channel designated `fido-playground` will remove all 🌽 from all members names

+* dm's sent to the bot are forwarded to a channel designated `fido-playground`